Biting? Hitting? Excessive Crying?

 - Improve communication between all the grown-ups who share caregiving responsibilities for a child.

 BehaviorHelp is a statewide expulsion prevention support system for Arkansas early care and education.
 It coordinates three tiers of support to ECE professionals: phone support, on-site technical assistance, and Infant and Early Childhood Mental Health Consultation (ECMHC).
 Project PLAY is a Tier 3 ECMHC support.
 We employ highly trained individuals with appropriate certifications in early childhood mental health.Connect to BehaviorHelp

-Consultants work with teachers to improve the care offered to all children in their classrooms by helping identify attitudes, believes, practices, and classroom conditions that might undermine quality relationships between teachers and children.
+We work with teachers to improve the care offered to all children by helping identify attitudes, beliefs, practices, and classroom conditions that support positive behaviors.

-When a specific child’s behavior concerns parents or teachers, the PLAY consultant helps them understand, assess and address the child’s needs by developing an individualized plan.
+When a specific child’s behavior concerns parents or teachers, a consultant helps them understand, assess, and address the child’s needs by developing an individualized plan.

-Directors and other program leaders are supported by PLAY consultants to make changes in their child care practices and policies to benefit all children and adults in their settings.
+Directors and other program leaders are supported by PLAY consultants to make changes in their child care practices and policies that will benefit all children and adults.

 A teacher’s job is tough!